What is breast cancer?

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

 For most men, the main treatment for early breast cancer is surgery to remove the cancer.
-You may have:
+Types of surgery for breast cancer include:

 • A mastectomy